cliostechscribe/rh_owncloud_quickstart/docs/rh_oc_system_requirements.md

 * PHP:  PHP Runtime 7.2

-** To check whether PHP is installed and the current version, in the directory '/var/www/html/', create a file named 'test.php'.
+** To check whether PHP is installed and the current version, in the directory ''/var/www/html/'', create a file named ''test.php''.
 Include the following code
-    <?php phpinfo(); ?>
+    '''<?php phpinfo(); ?>'''
 Start a browser and enter http://<your-web-server>/test.php in the address field.
 If PHP is installed and properly configured, the system returns a PHP information page, including the PHP version.